 DRAFT PAPER APPLICATION FORM

-Our online applications are a mandatory part of the PEF process, however we are aware that this can cause additional challenges for schools assisting with scholarship applications.
+Our online applications are a mandatory part of the PEF process; however, we are aware that this can cause additional challenges for schools assisting with scholarship applications.
 We have developed a paper application form which will hopefully assist with this process.
-Please note that the application must still be completed online but the following statements may be uploaded as handwritten documents if required.
-Please make sure they are legible.
+Please note that the application must still be completed online but some students might like to complete the paper version at home before finalising the online application at school.

 If you require a paper version of this application, please contact PEF on firstname.lastname@example.org